 Great freelancers gain their industry expertise over time and as a result of past work.
 Many of them have specialized in a niche, and will continue to dig deeper into their areas of expertise in the course of their career.
-Expertise is not stagnant, but iterative.
+Expertise is not stagnant but iterative.

-Finally, the best freelance writers exhibit at least some degree of irrational confidence.
+Finally, the best freelance writers exhibit at least some degree of self-assured confidence.
 They know what they can do, and believe in their work.
 When that confidence is coupled with competence, magic happens for your marketing content.

 4. MARKETING SAVVY